-Through the MetTel EIS Portal's intuitive user interface and innovative navigation add new
+Through the MetTel EIS Portal's intuitive user interface and innovative navigation features, the Government can quickly and easily order services,

 The MetTel EIS Portal enables self-service; however, users always have the option of contacting MetTel's Customer Care support team, available 24×7×365, to provide hands-on support or enter large or new client service orders (SO) on the customer's behalf.
 The following paragraphs detail our approach to ordering.